JimmyWu-Peiyuan/SmartFitnessManager/README.md

 ```bash
 python Interface_Main.py
 ```
+- When first got into the application, it's going to prompt user a choice to use pre-scraped data or scrape new information from online resources.
+Scraping new information may take up to 30+ minutes.
+For simply usage, it is recommended to use existing scraped data.

+- The user can then choose to measure their daily calories or choose to get recommended a workout.

 If any errors occur during runtime (such as missing modules or dependencies), ensure all packages are installed and check the error log for specific issues.